 Current Drought Conditions

-The precipitation deficit for Concord is currently 3.00 inches below average for this time of year.
+The precipitation deficit for Concord has increased to 4.83 inches below average for this time of year.
 The National Weather Service predicts 33-40% above average precipitation for the region in the next 8-14 days.
-Much more rain is needed to help make a difference in drought conditions.
+More rain is needed to help improve conditions.